-Our emulation approach provides us a unique opportunity to do a little more than Shingling.
-Since the best interface or command sets for a Shingled Write Disk are as-yet unknown, the emulator can be used to experiment with those as well.
-A few of the interesting ways in which this can be used include:
+The emulator provides a unique opportunity to do a little more than Shingling.
+Some of the interesting ways in which this can be used include:

-- Report an Overwrite error when overwritten sectors are read back. - Add additional Banding commands by means of ioctls and present a Banded device to the upper layers. - Add commands to report the disk's geometry information to the upper layers, say, to perform dynamic banding as desired, or to implement a simple read-modify-write mechanism.
+- Report an overwrite error when overwritten sectors are read back. - Add additional banding commands by means of ioctls and present a banded device to the upper layers.

+Add commands to report the disk's geometry information to the upper layers, say, to perform dynamic banding as desired, or to implement a simple read-modifywrite mechanism.